Asymmetry of v4 segments of vertebrates. Hypoplasia of the intracranial v4 segment of the right vertebral artery: MRI signs, consequences

 Papkina E.F.

-shift, your mother's MRI angio mode reveals a violation of blood flow in the region of the right vertebral artery and uneven blood flow through the sinuses, where venous blood flows.
-This is most likely a developmental variant, that is, it has been like this since birth. age-related changes An anomaly of vascular development that has not previously manifested itself in any way can manifest itself as headaches, dizziness, memory loss, impaired coordination.
-You need to consult a neurologist in order to conduct adequate treatment and eliminate neurological symptoms.
-The prognosis is favorable, since in most cases the surrounding vessels take over the functions narrowed, altered vessel.
+shift, your mother’s MRI angiography reveals impaired blood flow in the area of the right vertebral artery and uneven blood flow through the sinuses, where venous blood flows.
+This is most likely a developmental option, that is, it has been like this since birth.
+Under conditions of stress or physical exertion, with age-related changes vessels, a previously silent anomaly of vascular development can manifest itself as headaches, dizziness, loss of memory, and loss of coordination.
+You need to consult a neurologist to carry out adequate treatment and eliminate neurological symptoms.
+The prognosis is favorable, since in most cases the surrounding vessels take over their functions narrowed, altered vessel.

 Post date: 08.08.2011 19:40